sztrzask/maklipsa.github.io/_posts/2016-08-21-Don't do it now! Part 4. Hangfire details - dashboard and retries.md

 No surprises here.
 The API is very similar as `Requeue`.
 This would seem to end the topic of `Delete`, but one very important question should pop into Your mind:
 > Just how does Hangfire delete a job?

+And to be more precise:

+> What does Hangfire mean by delete when talking about an executing job.

+This question becomes even more valid when we look at [IJobCancellationToken in the documentation](http://docs.hangfire.io/en/latest/background-methods/using-cancellation-tokens.html)